01 of 05

 Select your spray or acrylic color.
-The lighter the hue, the more coats you'll need so keep that in mind.
-Apply the paint the same way you apply the primer.
-In thin, even coats and keeping the paint can far enough away from your surface so the paint doesn't run.
+The lighter the hue, the more coats you'll need, so keep that in mind.
+Apply the paint the same way you apply the primer: in thin even coats and keeping the paint can far enough away from the surface so the paint doesn't run.
 Let the paint dry completely, preferably overnight before reattaching the hardware, glass, and/or adding new fabric to the interior of the jewelry box.

 Add any final touches that you'd like.
 You could stencil on initials or free-hand paint on a pattern.
 Then fill with all of your favorite pieces of jewelry or wrap it up to give as a thoughtful keepsake for someone special.